-Vettel wins Bahrain GP, Raikkonen’s car hits mechanic
+Vettel wins Bahrain, Raikkonen’s car breaks mechanic’s leg

-SAKHIR, Bahrain (AP) — Sebastian Vettel just held on to win a dramatic Bahrain Grand Prix from pole position on Sunday and extended his championship lead over Lewis Hamilton, who finished third behind teammate Valtteri Bottas despite starting from ninth.
+SAKHIR, Bahrain (AP) — Sebastian Vettel just held on to win a dramatic Bahrain Grand Prix from pole position on Sunday, while his Ferrari teammate Kimi Raikkonen accidentally broke a team mechanic’s leg after a botched tire change cost him a podium spot.

+Lewis Hamilton profited from Ferrari’s mishap to finish third behind his Mercedes teammate Valtteri Bottas.
+Both Red Bulls failed, with Max Verstappen retiring moments after Daniel Ricciardo, facilitating Hamilton’s transition from ninth on the grid to the podium.

-Vettel was almost overtaken by Bottas on the last lap, but made a crucial blocking move and won by only 0.6 seconds.
+Bottas almost overtook Vettel on the last lap, but Vettel made a crucial blocking move and won by only 0.6 seconds.
+It was the four-time F1 champion’s 49th career win on his 200th race start.

-“The last five laps were really difficult,” Vettel said.
-“I was not in control.
-I thought Valtteri would catch me.
-I nursed the tires and it worked, but only just.”

-Bottas proved a point after a disappointing eighth place at the season-opening Australian GP two weeks ago.

 Most Read Sports Stories